netsho/password-vault/README.md

 ### Logs

-Logs are written for all application sessions and deleted within 1 month :
+Logs are written for all application sessions and deleted within 1 month:

 ```
 %LOCALAPPDATA/PasswordVault/Logs